thanks-cohn/loogal-v1/README.md

 Click.Drop.Done
 ==========================================
-## Locus
+## LOCUS

-WHAT IS Locus?
+WHAT IS LOCUS?

-Locus is like:
+LOCUS is like:

   Google Images search
   + Finder / File Explorer